KalebGordon/Kickstarter-Analysis/README.md

 Based on our findings, our best chances for a kickstarter campaign would be one with a goal less than $1,000 that is initiated in May.

+## Limitations

+There are a few limitations with this data set.
+The first would be that there is no conclusive way to determine if a kickstarter campaign is "real".
+In reality, it would be given that kickstarter campaigns that are extreme outliers would be a good guess, but there may be kickstarters within this data set where the creater had no intention to follow through with the campaign or product.
+This data does not have any information regarding advertising the kickstarter campaigns on other platforms.
+If a campaign spent hundreds in advertising, this may skew the data for that campaign if we wish to have a raw analysis of the campaign.
+There are over 4,000 entries in the data set, so there is not a worry regarding this data set's "population size."

+## Additional_Visualizations

+There may be more room for visualizing this data to help Louise.
+First, a graph for the kickstarter's runtime vs. outcome would be beneficial because certain campaigns may more realistically reach their goals given a longer run time.
+Another interesting graph may be the length of the kickstarter name vs. outcome.
+Longer more descriptive names may be less likely to catch someone's attention, while shorter precise names may persuade someone to donate.